Share the article!

 Charging too little means you'll have to work more hours to earn the same amount, and it also devalues your services.

-3. Not having a contract
+3. not having a contract

 A contract protects both you and the customer by outlining the scope of work, deliverables, payment terms and more.
 Without a contract, there is no clear agreement between you and the customer, which can easily lead to misunderstandings and conflicts down the road.

-If you're not sure how to write a contract, there are plenty templates and resources available online.
+If you're not sure how to write a contract, there are plenty of templates and resources available online.

-4. Lack of reconciliation of expectations
+4. Lack of alignment of expectations

 Be a freelancer without administration